What is Azure Virtual WAN?

 What is a branch connection to Azure Virtual WAN?

-A connection from a branch or VPN device into Azure Virtual WAN is nothing but a VPN connection that connects virtually the VPN Site and the Azure VPN Gateway in a virtual hub.
+A connection from a branch or VPN device into Azure Virtual WAN is a VPN connection that connects virtually the VPN Site and the Azure VPN Gateway in a virtual hub.

 Yes.
 Traffic flow, when commencing, is from the on-premises device to the closest Microsoft network edge, and then to the virtual hub.